Hong Kong In Motion by Steve Webel

-This article is a quick guide to everything you need to know to prepare before moving to China to live and how to take your first steps once you have arrived.
+This article is a quick guide to everything you need to know to prepare before moving to China and how to take your first steps once you have arrived.
 Keep in mind that many of the subjects included here have been covered in much more detail in other articles.

-In this article, I will discuss the following aspects (you can click on any of them to skip directly to the section that interests you).
+In this article, I will discuss the following aspects (you can click on any of them to skip directly to the section that interests you):

 What to prepare before leaving for China